 Cal Grant A and B have very specific eligibility requirements which are only summarized below.
 It is recommended that you visit the Cal Grant website to read a full description on how to apply and who is eligible.

 This grant is applied to tuition fees only and is not for use on other costs associated with your education.

 Eligible students must at least:

-Students must complete a FAFSA by March 2nd 2013 to be considered for this grant.
+Students must complete a FAFSA by March 2nd each year to be considered for this grant.
 In addition, students’ high school GPAs must be submitted by March 2nd to Cal Grants to be considered for the grant.
 Please visit the Cal Grants website for their form.